Crystal Records — Cynthia Koledo DeAlmeida, Oboe

 exciting contemporary works as well as beautiful pieces from past periods.

-variegated, her phrasing is supple, and her musical insights are unfailingly
+her phrasing is supple, and her musical insights are unfailingly illuminating.

-illuminating.
-Her apt repertoire choices provide her with a fine playground on
+Her apt repertoire choices provide her with a fine playground on which to

-and is hands down one of the best players in the world.
-Her sound is
+hands down one of the best players in the world.
+Her sound is pliable, soft,

 Cynthia Koledo DeAlmeida became principal oboe of the Pittsburgh